Jorge Soler Player Props: Marlins vs. Athletics

-On Saturday, Jorge Soler (.718 slugging percentage in past 10 games, including five home runs) and the Miami Marlins face the Oakland Athletics, whose starting pitcher will be Luis Medina.
-First pitch is at 4:10 PM ET.
+The Miami Marlins, including Jorge Soler (hitting .250 in his past 10 games, with a double, four home runs, five walks and seven RBI), take on starter Paul Blackburn and the Oakland Athletics at LoanDepot park, Sunday at 1:40 PM ET.

-In his previous game, he went 1-for-4 with a double and an RBI against the Athletics.
+In his last game he had a one-hit showing (1-for-6) against the Athletics.

 Jorge Soler Game Info & Props vs. the Athletics